fefe-x/personal-website/content/_index.md

 I'm broadly interested in ML, theory, applied math and statistics.

-Some areas I'm exploring at the moment: bandits and online learning, optimization, AI alignment, RL reasoning, diffusion and flow models, history and philosophy of science.
+Some areas I'm exploring at the moment: bandits and online learning, optimization, AI alignment, LLM reasoning, diffusion and flow models, history and philosophy of science.

 - Contact: [felixgbreuer@gmail.com](mailto:felixgbreuer@gmail.com)